acsizek/acsizek/README.md

 ### Hi there 👋

 My name is Alex Csizek.
 I am currently learning HTML,CSS and JavaScript.
-I am enrolled in #100Devs bootcamp and working to fufill my dream of becoming a software engineer.
+I am currently enrolled in #100Devs bootcamp and working to fufill my dream of becoming a software engineer.

 <div id="badges">